nguyenngoclongdev/vs-terminal-keeper/README.md

 -   **Easy Configuration**: Quickly create templates to simplify your terminal setup.
 -   **Restore Last Session Automatically**: Start your day smoothly by bringing back your last terminal session when you open the app.
--   **Select Your Terminal Session**: Choose which terminal session to open with just a few clicks, giving you control over your work.
+-   **Session Selection**: Choose which terminal session to open with just a few clicks, giving you control over your work.
--   **Remove Unwanted Sessions**: Easily delete any terminal sessions you no longer need, keeping your workspace tidy.
+-   **Session Removal**: Easily delete any terminal sessions you no longer need, keeping your workspace tidy.
--   **Explore Vibrant Themes**: Personalize your terminal with a variety of colorful themes for icons and colors that brighten your workspace.
--   **✨ Simple Session Management**: Use Terminal Keeper Activity to manage your terminal sessions effortlessly.
--   **✨ Import Commands with Ease**: Bring in commands from files like package.json, pipenv, makefile, grunt, gradle, gulp, ant, and more quickly.
--   **~~Save Your Terminal Session~~**: Preserve your current terminal session along with its icon, color, and all terminal configurations.
+-   **Session Saving (Coming Soon)**: Preserve your current terminal session along with its icon, color, and all terminal configurations.
 (Note: Due to current limitations in the VSCode API, we cannot retrieve the icon, color, or last command from the terminal just yet.
 We hope to implement this feature in the future if the API allows it!)
+-   **Customizable Themes**: Personalize your terminal with a variety of colorful themes for icons and colors that brighten your workspace.
+-   **✨ Simple Session Management**: Utilize the Terminal Keeper Activity for effortless session management.
+-   **✨ Commands Importing**: Quickly import commands from files like package.json, pipenv, Makefile, grunt, gradle, gulp, ant, and more.

 ## Using the extension

 ![Activate the last used terminal session](https://github.com/nguyenngoclongdev/cdn/raw/HEAD/images/terminal-keeper/active-default-session.gif)

-1. Open the Command Palette with `Ctrl + Shift + P` on Windows or `Cmd + Shift + P` on macOS.
+1. Open the Command Palette using Ctrl + Shift + P (Windows) or Cmd + Shift + P (macOS).
-2. In the Command Palette, type `Terminal Keeper` and select the action you want to perform, such as "Activate Terminal Session", "Open Configuration" or "Remove Terminal Session".
+2. Type Terminal Keeper and select your desired action, such as:
+   - Generate Configuration
+   - Open Configuration
+   - Activate Session
+   - Import Session
+   - Remove Session

-    - If this is your first time using `Terminal Keeper`, you will be prompted with the question "Would you like to generate the configuration?"
-Select "Yes" to automatically generate the configuration and customize it for your use.
+> If this is your first time using Terminal Keeper, you'll be prompted to generate a configuration.
+Choose "Yes" to create and customize your settings.
-    - If the configuration already exists, Terminal Keeper will automatically activate the terminal session you choose.

 ### Built-in themes